nhanleehoai/docker-swarm/README.md

 - Basick knowledge of Docker and Docker Compose, Docker Registry
 - Two linux servers installed with Docker CE 18.x and latest Docker Compose.
-- One of the server is the Docker Manager and the other is a worker nodes
+- One of the server is the Docker Manager and the other is a worker node

 In my case, I have :
   - A CentOS 7 server name centos1.
 It plays the role of Docker Manager